productguy94/merchant-sdk-php/README.md

 ## General Requirements
 1. PHP version 7.0 or greater.
 2. Composer for installing packages.
 3. The binding relies on [Guzzle](https://guzzle3.readthedocs.io/index.html) to work fine.
+This package comes pre-installed with Guzzle.

 ## Installation
 Install the Bitsika PHP Library.
 Version to install is `dev-main`.